 The French Department expects linguistic competence of its majors at graduation; students should be able to express themselves with a considerable degree of sophistication and near-native accuracy both orally and in writing.
 They should also be able to conduct rigorous in-depth research using primary as well as secondary sources on both literary and cultural topics.

-- The two required courses in the major are French 211, which develops students' literary analysis and writing skills in the context of an intensive grammar review, and French 308, which focuses on translation and stylistics.
+- The two required courses in the major are French 211 (or for students entering in 2014 or later, French 210), which develops students' literary analysis and writing skills in the context of an intensive grammar review, and French 308, which focuses on translation and stylistics.

 - All majors are expected to take at least one culture course (or spend a semester studying in a French-speaking country) and to take at least one literature course, no matter what the primary focus of their major.

 - During her senior year, each major is expected to take at least one 300-level course other than 308 as a capstone experience to further develop her linguistic and analytic skills.

 FREN101-102, 103, and 201 count towards the degree but not the major.
 Students who begin with FREN 101-102 in college and who plan to study abroad should consult the chair of the department during the second semester of their first year.